Erickkthemage/CSC-240-JavaScript/README.md

 ### Hands-On Project 2

-This page converts Farenheit to Celsius and back.
+This page converts Fahrenheit to Celsius and back.
 It uses a named function to do the calculation, and it uses an anonymous function on a change to the input.

 ### Hands-On Project 3